BambooTracker/BambooTracker/README.md

 I would like to thank the following people for making it:

 - Qt team for Qt framework
-- MAME team, and Valley Bell for the codes of YM2608 chip emulation
+- Tatsuyuki Satoh, Jarek Burczynski and Valley Bell for the codes of MAME YM2608 chip emulation
+- Digital Sound Antiques for emu2149
 - Decidetto for the application icon
 - Mark James for Silk icons used for some other icons
 - VGMRips team for the VGM file format documentation